voldikss/vim-floaterm/README.md

 Type `Boolean`.
 Decide whether to hide previous floaterms before switching to or opening a new one.

 Default: `v:true`.

+#### **`g:floaterm_complete_options`**

+Type `Dict`.
+Autocompletion options used for coc.nvim.

+Available options:

+- `shortcut`: a string
+- `priority`: number between 0-99
+- `filetypes`: array of filetype names this source should be triggered by.
+Available for all filetypes when ommited and for no filetypes when empty
+- `firstMatch`: if not falsy, only the completion item that has the first letter matching the user input will be shown
+- `triggerCharacters`: trigger characters for this source.

+Default value: `{'shortcut': 'floaterm', 'priority': 5}`

 ### Keymaps